KettleMC-Network/Konfiguration/README.md

 - ListConfigEntry
 - StringConfigEntry

-More types can be added with ease by extending ConfigEntry and overriding the Constructor as well as `ConfigEntry#parseValue()`.
+More types can be added with ease by extending ConfigEntry and overriding the Constructor as well as `ConfigEntry#parseValue()` and `ConfigEntry#getType`.